typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/supporting-docs/public/utilizing-navigation.md

 # Utilizing Navigation

-If required, a navigation model can be provided to the output.
+By default navigation is not present but can be consumed programmatically.
 This is useful if you want to provide a custom sidebar/navigation implementation (if relevant to your environment).

 ## Usage

+### Configuration

+You can configure the navigation structure by utilizing the TypeDoc [--navigation](https://typedoc.org/options/output/#navigation) option, which should provide the same structure navigation as the default HTML theme.

+### Consuming navigation JSON

-The navigation model can be accessed by utilizing the `postRenderAsyncJobs` on the renderer.
+The navigation can be accessed by utilizing the `postRenderAsyncJobs` on the renderer.

 The navigation is returned as `JSON` and can be mapped to a custom structure and written to a file.